ayush-sleeping/Learning_Javascript/Readme.md

 ## Learning_Javascript
 > This repository is my personal collection of JavaScript notes, practice code snippets, and web development examples.
-It's built to help beginners and intermediate learners understand how JavaScript powers the web, and apply it in real-world scenarios like DOM manipulation, events, API handling, and more.
+It's built to help beginners and intermediate learners understand JavaScript Language and Problem Solving.

 Explore this repo to learn, revise, and build your frontend development skills 💻✨